-4. As a courtesy to others, PLEASE DO NOT EAT OR DRINK DURING CLASS.
-You may bring a water bottle.

-5. Please note: Attendance at the lectures IS NOT OPTIONAL.
-If you are a true genius and do not need to hear the lectures to write a brilliant term paper, then you are excused.
+- 4. As a courtesy to others, PLEASE DO NOT EAT OR DRINK DURING CLASS.
+You may bring a water bottle. - 5.
+Please note: Auditors are welcome.
+However, if you are taking the course for credit then attendance at the lectures IS NOT OPTIONAL.
+If you are a true genius and do not need to hear the lectures to write a brilliant breakthrough term paper, then you are excused.
 Please be aware that I will then judge your term paper by those standards.